 Please consider sharing your time and talents as an adult 4-H Volunteer!
 If you are interested in leading a project or activity becoming a 4-H Volunteer is the first step.

-To become a 4-H Volunteer in Wisconsin, there are four steps:
+To become a 4-H Volunteer in Wisconsin, there are six steps (with an optional 7th training for overnight chaperones):

 Frequently Asked Questions